smart-rb/smart_engine/README.md

 ---

-### Inline rescue pipe-line
+### Inline rescue pipe

 - works with an array of proc objects;
 - returns the result of the first non-failed proc;
 - provides an error interception interface (a block argument);
-- fails with the last failed proc error (if all procs were failed and interceptor was not passed);
+- fails with the last failed proc exception (if all procs were failed and interceptor was not passed);

 ### Returns the result of the first non-failed proc